docopt/docopt/docs/index.rst

 ``docopt`` creates *beautiful* command-line interfaces
 ===============================================================================

-.. note:: New in version 0.3.0: (sub)commands support, ``[options]`` shortcut.
+.. note:: New in version 0.4.0:

-.. warning:: Incompatible change in 0.3.0: ``docopt`` function returns a dict.
+   - option descriptions become optional,
+   - support for "``--``" and "``-``" commands.

-Isn't it awesome how ``optparse`` and ``argparse`` generate help and usage-messages based on your code?!
+Isn't it awesome how ``optparse`` and ``argparse`` generate help messages based on your code?!

-Hell no!
-You know what's awesome?
-It's when the option parser *is* generated based on the beautiful usage-message that you write in a docstring!
-This way you don't need to write this stupid repeatable parser-code, and instead can write only the usage-message---*the way you want it*.
+*Hell no!*  You know what's awesome?
+It's when the option parser *is* generated based on the beautiful help message that you write yourself!
+This way you don't need to write this stupid repeatable parser-code, and instead can write only the help message---*the way you want it*.

 ``docopt`` helps you create most beautiful command-line interfaces *easily*::